 VI.C.2.
-There are circumstances in which fellows may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and medical , parental , or caregiver leave.
-Each program must allow an appropriate length of absence for fellows unable to perform their patient care responsibilities. ^(Core) VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care and ensure continuity of patient care . ^(Core) VI.C.2.b) These policies must be implemented without fear of negative consequences for the fellow who is or was unable to provide the clinical work. ^(Core)
+There are circumstances in which fellows may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and parental leave.
+Each program must allow an appropriate length of absence for fellows unable to perform their patient care responsibilities. ^(Core) VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care. ^(Core) VI.C.2.b) These policies must be implemented without fear of negative consequences for the fellow who is or was unable to provide the clinical work. ^(Core) Background and Intent: Fellows may need to extend their length of training depending